 Rotor quality and metallurgy

-Not that long ago, you could rely on rotors to last through two or three brake pad replacements.
-However, a lot of newer brake rotors are designed around fuel economy, resulting in a light, thinner, less durable design.
-Depending on the rotors originally installed in your vehicle, it may be that they will need to be replaced right along with your first new set of brake pads.
+Not long ago, you could rely on rotors to last through two or three brake pad replacements.
+However, many newer brake rotors are designed around fuel economy, resulting in a light, thinner, less durable design.
+Depending on the rotors originally installed in your vehicle, they will need to be replaced right along with your first new set of brake pads.